Soft-Biophysics-Group/frusa_lattice_mc/README.md

   the fields and lattice particles libraries.
 - Next: write a Python code to generate the flattened LEL from 21 interaction energies for hexagonal particles
-- When I implement the moves: make sure I generate only hashed integers, rather than pairs or triplets, in order to keep things faaaaast (i.e. generate a full state rather than an orientation + a type)
 - Someday/maybe: Pre-calculate the exponentials of the interactions so that we can calculate the energy differences faster during MC moves
 - Next: the interactions structure is redundant for lattice particles and can be absorbed in the state struct (I only need to keep track  of the energy); figure out if I actually need it
 - Next: figure out where to declare the move_probas array in the code
+- When I start the cubic lattice: start specializing at compile time like Andrey does
 # `frusa_mc`

 ## Dependencies